-If a dispute arises, the parties must first try to resolve it themselves.
+If a dispute arises between members and/or the corporation, the parties must first try to resolve it themselves.

 If the dispute is not resolved within 10 business days, any party may give a dispute notice to the other parties.